raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 which are found in {{RFC9180}}, with two changes.
 First, we only provide vectors for the non-authenticated modes of operation.
-Secondly, as Kyber encapsulation does not involve an ephemeral keypair, we omit the idmE, skEm, pkEm entries and provide an iem entry instead.
+Secondly, as Kyber encapsulation does not involve an ephemeral keypair, we omit the idmE, skEm, pkEm entries and provide an ier entry instead.
-The value of iem is the randomness used to encapsulate.
+The value of ier is the randomness used to encapsulate.
-To wit: the ephemeral X25519 keypair used in DHKEM.Encap() is DHKEM.DeriveKeyPair(iem[0:32]) and iem[32:64]
+To wit: the ephemeral X25519 keypair used in DHKEM.Encap() is DHKEM.DeriveKeyPair(ier[0:32]) and ier[32:64]
 is the seed that is fed to H in the first step of Kyber encapsulation {{KYBER}}.